Showroom Camera

 When this glTF is imported into Babylon.js, the "null" will be represented in the

-with the name specified in the DCC tool, in
+Babylon scene by a TransformNode with the name specified in the DCC tool, in

 this case "clasp_camera_orbit."
 Similarly, the animation that moves this

-will be represented as a Babylon AnimationGroup
+TransformNode will be represented as a Babylon AnimationGroup with the

 specified name -- "clasp_camera_animation."
 Using these imported resources, the